Skip to main content

 Budget

-Table 1 shows the NC3Rs income and expenditure for the financial year 2022/23.
-Expenditure is divided across three areas – research and innovation awards made to universities and SMEs, support for early career researchers (e.g. funding for PhD studentships) and programmes led by NC3Rs scientific staff.
+Table 1 illustrates the NC3Rs income and expenditure for the financial year 2024/25.
+Expenditure is divided across three areas – research and innovation awards made to universities and SMEs, support for early career researchers (e.g. funding for PhD studentships) and a diverse range of programmes of work led by NC3Rs scientific staff.
+There was an underspend of £220k at financial year end primarily due to unavoidable delays in some awards and contracts starting.

 Table 1: Income and expenditure